 Begins With Months Of Missed Mortgage Payments

 In a homeowner has missed three - six months of mortgage payments, the lender orders a trustee to record a Notice of Default (NOD).
-At the County Recorder's Office.
+The County Recorder's Office can answer further questions about the foreclosure timeline Minnesota.
 This puts the borrower on notice that he or she is facing foreclosure and starts a reinstatement period that typically runs until five days before the home is auctioned off.

 Notice Of Foreclosure